christopher-wolff-zz/news-analysis/README.md

 ```
 git clone git@github.com:christopher-wolff/news-analysis.git
 ```
 or download it directly from GitHub.

-We highly recommend using a python virtual environment to install dependencies.
+(optional) We highly recommend using a python virtual environment to install dependencies.
 Creating the environment is as simple as
 ```
 cd /path/to/project/directory/
 python3 -m venv virtualenv